-The ePersonality Assessment (i.e., a Personality Assessment for Christians) is a 4-quadrant assessment tool, built from the Myers-Briggs construct, which divides the spectrum of Christ Followers into 16 Ministry Temperaments.
+The ePersonality Assessment (i.e., a Personality Assessment for Christians) is a 4-quadrant assessment tool, built upon the Myers-Briggs construct, which divides the spectrum of Christ Followers into 16 Ministry Temperaments.
 The exclusive objective of the ePersonality assessment is to identify how God designed you for ministry service, and the assessment reports clearly reflect this priority.
 Your Ministry Temperament is a unique ministry style which is defined by God-ordained personality dynamics.
 God knew the “good works” that He prepared in advance for you (Ephesians 2:10), and so he equipped you with everything good for doing His will (Hebrews 13:20,21)…this includes your personality inspired Ministry Temperament.

 Your ePersonality Assessment report will contain a descriptive title that is relevant to ministry, ministry service highlights, a summary description of your Ministry Temperament profile…i.e., who God made you to be, and what you can contribute to the local church ministry, as well as an explanation of how church leadership may help ensure your ministry success.
 A Personality Assessment for Christians.

 Sample Report: The Planner Profile

 • Sees all the steps necessary to accomplish any project

 • Is proficient at managing projects through all stages of development

 • Has very demanding expectations

 • Is stimulated by vision, and will pursue a vision relentlessly to its conclusion